 This is potentially a two-step reaction where the first is given by Equation (6) and the second is given as:

 The Gibbs free energy of the reaction was calculated using Equations (6) and (7) compared with reaction for UB\textsubscript{2 }synthesis as shown in Figure \ref{fig:Figure2} for three different CO partial pressures of CO gas.
-Meanwhile, since there is only sparse experimental data on the thermophysical properties of \ce{UBC}, a simple linear fit for the Gibbs free energy of formation was performed to calculate \(\Delta\)G\textsubscript{rxn } using the values \(\Delta\)G\textsubscript{f } at 25\textsuperscript{o}C and 1600\textsuperscript{o}C from Rogl \textit{et al.}\autocite{ROGL198974}.
+Meanwhile, since there is only sparse experimental data on the thermophysical properties of \ce{UBC}, a simple linear fit for the Gibbs free energy of formation was performed to calculate \(\Delta\)G\textsubscript{rxn } using the values \(\Delta\)G\textsubscript{f } at 25\textsuperscript{o}C and 1600\textsuperscript{o}C from Rogl \textit{et al.} \autocite{ROGL198974}.
 The comparison in Figure \ref{fig:Figure2}, shows that, at CO partial pressures ranging from 50 Pa to 101 kPa, the relative spontaneity of these reactions with increasing temperature follows the order: T(\ce{UB4}) \(<\)T(\ce{UBC}) \(<\)T(\ce{UB2}).
-The thermodynamic stability maps (an Ellingham-type plots extended to pressure relevant gas–solid or solid–solid reactions involving gaseous species such CO) over which the synthesis of \ce{UB4}, \ce{UB2} and \ce{UBC} is spontaneous is shown in Figure S2.
-These thermodynamic results corroborate experimental observations indicating that the formation of \ce{UB4} and \ce{UBC} is favored under high CO partial pressures at 1700°C, whereas the synthesis of \ce{UB2} is suppressed by the excess CO atmosphere.
+The thermodynamic stability maps which is constructed as a pressure dependent Ellingham-type plot for gas–solid or solid–solid reactions involving the release of gaseous species such CO gas shows the regions where the synthesis of \ce{UB4}, \ce{UB2} and \ce{UBC} is spontaneous (Figure S1).
+These thermodynamic results corroborate experimental observations indicating that the formation of \ce{UB4} and \ce{UBC} is favored under high CO partial pressures at 1700\textsuperscript{o}C, whereas the synthesis of \ce{UB2} is suppressed by the excess CO atmosphere.
 Each line represents a possible reaction pathway involving \ce{UO2}, \ce{B4C}, and C as starting feedstocks.
 The intersection points indicate the equilibrium temperatures where \(\Delta\)G\textsubscript{rxn}=0.
 With increasing CO partial pressure, all reactions become thermodynamically less favorable, shifting the equilibrium to higher temperatures.